SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/index.md

 <div className="box smallbox10 card">
   <div className="container">
   <a href="/docs/search/search-query-language/search-operators/compare"><img src={useBaseUrl('img/icons/operations/queries.png')} alt="icon" width="40"/><h4>compare</h4></a>
-  <p>The compare operator can be used with the Time Compare button in the Sumo interface, which automatically generates the appropriate syntax and adds it to your aggregate query.</p>
+  <p>Can be used with the <a href="/docs/search/time-compare">Time Compare button</a> in the Sumo UI, which generates correct syntax and adds it to your aggregate query.</p>
   </div>
 </div>
 <div className="box smallbox11 card">